 (1) Testing of cathodic protection of metallic pipelines.

 (2) Sampling of combustible gas to determine the proper concentration of odorant in distribution pipelines, unless records of the natural gas company performing the safety inspection show that the concentration of odorant in the gas transported to or near the master meter system conforms with the pipeline safety code.

 (4) Inspection and servicing of pressure regulating devices.

 (5) Testing or calculation of the capacity of pressure relief devices.

 (7) Inspection of underground vaults housing pressure regulating/limiting equipment and ventilating equipment.

-(Y) "Staff" means the commission employees to whom responsibility has been delegated for enforcing and administering the gas pipeline safety requirements contained in this chapter and the Revised Code.
+(Q) "Staff" means the commission employees to whom responsibility has been delegated for enforcing and administering the gas pipeline safety requirements contained in this chapter and the Revised Code.

-(AA) "Transportation of gas" means the gathering, transmission, or distribution of gas by pipeline, or the storage of gas within this state.
+(R) "Transportation of gas" means the gathering, transmission, or distribution of gas by pipeline, or the storage of gas within this state.

 Last updated June 20, 2023 at 9:22 AM